codeacula/rinora-mud/README.md

 ## Contributing

 - Need to install PGSQL CLI Tools (and optionally pgAdmin 4)
-- Add the `bin` and `lib` folder of the new PGSQL installation to your system PATHdiesel setup
+- Add the `bin` and `lib` folder of the new PGSQL installation to your system PATH

 ## Migrations